snapshot-labs/sx-docs/protocol-sx-evm/space-controller-actions.md

 }
 ```

 A single entrypoint is used instead of separate ones for each value so that a single transaction can be used to update a large number of settings.
-This improves the UX while also preventing undesired behaviour that may arise if proposals are created half way though the settings update process.
+This improves the UX while also preventing undesired behaviour that may arise if proposals are created half way through the settings update process.

 If one does not want to update a certain value, then the following placeholder values can be used in the function call (arrays can just be left empty):